UK-Pendyala/nasa-dashbaord/README.md

 3. **Server-Side Caching:** Cache API responses and analytics results keyed by normalized prompts/date ranges to reduce latency and external API calls.
 4. **Query Translation:** Users feel like they are interacting with a real agent who has comprehensive knowledge about the queried data.
 5. **UX:** Inline answers are displayed in a chat window, which can be positioned at the bottom-right corner of the screen.

+## Trade-offs & Rationale

+### 1. Redux (Toolkit + RTK Query) vs Context API

+#### Why RTK/RTKQ?

+- **Data Fetching & Cache**:
+  RTK Query provides features like request deduplication, normalized per-argument caching, background refetch, and stale-while-revalidate out of the box—features that Context API does not offer.

+- **Invalidation & Revalidation**:
+  RTK Query supports tag-based invalidation and automatic refetching on focus, reconnect, or mount.
+Using Context API would require implementing custom fetch/cancel logic and manual cache management which is very complex.

+- **Ergonomics & Developer Experience (DX)**:
+  RTK Query offers co-located endpoints, generated hooks, built-in loading/error states, strong TypeScript types, and DevTools integration.
+In contrast, Context API scales poorly as state shapes and asynchronous flows become more complex.

+- **Performance**:
+  RTK Query minimizes re-renders by scoping subscriptions to specific queries.
+Context API, on the other hand, re-renders all consumers whenever its value changes unless the context is carefully split.

+#### my Choice

+I chose **Redux Toolkit + RTK Query** for its robust and scalable data fetching and caching capabilities, which require minimal custom code.

+### 2. Material UI vs Bootstrap

+#### Material UI

+- **React-First Components**:
+  Rich, accessible components (e.g., Tables, Stacks, Papers) with strong TypeScript support.

+- **Theming & Design System**:
+  Consistent design tokens (spacing, typography, pagination), with straightforward documentation.

+- **Composable APIs**:
+  Features like the `sx` prop, styled components, and slots allow for deep overrides without struggling with global CSS.

+- **Tree-Shaking**:
+  Component-level imports ensure that only the necessary parts of the framework are included.

+#### Bootstrap

+- **Utility & Familiarity**:
+  Provides quick layouts with utility classes and is widely known with a large ecosystem.

+- **Global CSS Model**:
+  Effective for prototypes, but overrides can become messy in larger applications.

+- **JS Integration**:
+  Historically jQuery-centric (improved in v5), but still less “React-native” than Material UI.

+#### my Choice

+I chose **Material UI** for its React-native patterns, strong TypeScript types, and theming capabilities that greatly with my component-driven application architecture.

+### 3. Client-side Pagination vs Server-side Pagination

+#### Client-side Pagination (What I Used)

+- **Pros**:
+  - Simple to implement (Material UI).
+  - Instant page changes.
+  - No extra backend parameters required.
+  - Ideal for small to medium result sets.

+- **Cons**:
+  - All data is loaded upfront, leading to larger payloads and higher initial latency/memory usage.
+  - Filters and sorts are performed in the browser only.

+#### Server-side Pagination

+- **Pros**:
+  - Scales well for large datasets.
+  - Smaller payloads per request.
+  - Backend can apply authoritative sorting and filtering.
+  - Faster first paint for large datasets.

+- **Cons**:
+  - More complex to implement (requires API support for page, limit, sort, and filter parameters).
+  - Involves more round-trips to the server.
+  - Managing cache keys and ensuring a smooth UX (e.g., disabled states, optimistic updates) can be tricky.

+#### my Choice

+I chose **Client-side Pagination** for its simplicity and speed at current data sizes.